 - This server is also serving as a networked printing server for an ancient HP LaserJet that I inherited with this place.
 It works, now 99% of the time, thanks to CUPS and foo2zjs.
 Before setting up this machine, I was using a CHIP single-board computer for this purpose, of which I had two, but eventually both failed.
 I have also added a “smart” plug to turn it on and off on demand (can also double as a power meter when necessary).

 - VPN: WireGuard.

-The printer connected to the server draws 4 W in stand-by mode, just as described in its reference manual.
-The wireless plug that I use cannot even detect this value in real time, but the daily usage adds up.
+The printer connected to the server draws 4 W in stand-by mode, just as described in its reference manual – the wireless plug that I use cannot even detect this value in real time, but the daily usage adds up.
 Originally, I feared that this would be much higher, so my plan was to use the wireless plug to start and stop the printer on demand.
-However, even if I forget it for a few days, it won’t add much to the power bill, plus its usage spikes in the first few seconds after I power it on – suggesting that depending on usage, in some cases it will be cheaper to just leave it on.
+However, even if I forget it for a few days, it won’t add much to the power bill, plus its usage spikes in the first few seconds after I power it on – suggesting that depending on usage, in some cases it will be more efficient to just leave it on.

 The server is running Ubuntu Server because it seemed like the easy way to go.
-Ironically, I immediately hit a major issue with the ethernet card due to a kernel bug when first starting out (2019), and because of how updates are released in Ubuntu (and my own laziness), I gave up and left the project for a year and a half.
+Ironically, I immediately hit a major issue with the Ethernet card due to a kernel bug when first starting out (2019), and because of how updates are released in Ubuntu (and my own laziness), I gave up and left the project for a year and a half.
 When I came back to it, a dist-upgrade solved that problem overnight.
 Most of the services are running in Docker containers – I had zero experience with containerization going in, but I have learnt to appreciate it.

-My home network is behind a basic home router with excellent coverage and limited configuration options.
-More interestingly, I have Pi-hole running on two older, slightly exotic devices – an Eee PC 900A (2008) and an original Model B Raspberry Pi (2012) in a modified IKEA nightstand by the couch.
+My home network is behind a basic home router with great coverage and mediocre configuration options.
+I have Pi-hole and Unbound running in a Docker container on the main server, and a second backup on an original Model B Raspberry Pi (2012).